 DUI Plea Options in Chester, PA

-- GUILTY: A guilty plea should only be made when there are no good options for fighting charges, and only after making a plea arrangement with the prosecution.
-Appointing a Chester DUI lawyer can give you options for negotiating a plea in exchange for reduced charges or more lenient sentencing.
+A guilty plea should only be made when there are no good options for fighting charges, and only after making a plea arrangement with the prosecution.
+Appointing a Chester, PA DUI lawyer can give you options for negotiating a plea in exchange for reduced charges or more lenient sentencing.

 Penalties for DUI

 Penalties for DUI can include anything from hefty fines to jail time.
-The actual penalties you face will depend on a number of factors, such as:
+The actual penalties you face will depend on several factors, such as:

 - Whether this is your first DUI, or you’re a repeat offender

-- Your blood alcohol content, and the type of vehicle you were driving (non-commercial, commercial, or a school bus).
-Pennsylvania’s new grading system imposes increased penalties for non-commercial drivers based on their level of intoxication: General Impairment (.08 – .099 percent), High BAC (.10-.159 percent), and Highest BAC (.16 percent and higher)
+- The type of vehicle you were driving (non-commercial, commercial, or a school bus).
+Pennsylvania’s new grading system imposes increased penalties for non-commercial drivers based on their level of intoxication: General Impairment (.08 – .099 percent), High BAC (.10-.159 percent), and Highest BAC (.16 percent and higher).

 - Whether there were any property damages, vehicle damages, or bodily injuries